 Introduction

 The human body requires proteins to carry out structural, enzymatic, and transport functions.
 Since the start of molecular biology research, determining protein structure from primary structure has been a priority of scientists worldwide.
-Currently, there are methods of sequencing the amino acids of proteins such as Edman degradation.
+Currently, there are methods of sequencing the amino acids of proteins such as mass spectometry.
 There are also protein gels and column chromatography techniques that allow us to analyze the polarity or size of the protein.
 Methods used to study secondary and tertiary structure include circular dichroism, X-ray crystallography, and NMR spectrometry.
 However, given a polypeptide sequence and two possible structures, we want to identify the most likely native state the sequence will form.

 The 1972 Nobel Prize winner, Christian Anfinsen, hypothesized a protein’s structure is a unique, stable and kinetically accessible minimum of the free energy (Anfinsen) in a normal physiological environment.
 Also known as the thermodynamic hypothesis, Anfinsen’s dogma is the basis for many protein folding computations.
 This also ties with the folding funnel hypothesis which states that the protein’s natural state is one where its free energy is minimum within the environment of a cell.